internetarchive/dweb-mirror/API.md

-noStore         dont store results in cache skipFetchFile   as an argument causes file fetching to be supressed (used for testing only) wantStream      Return results as a stream, just like received from the upstream. cb(err, res)    Unless otherwise documented callbacks return an error, (subclass of Error) or null,
+noStore         dont store results in cache skipFetchFile   as an argument causes file fetching to be supressed (used for testing only) wantStream      Return results as a stream, just like received from the upstream. copyDirectory   Specify alternate directory to store results in rather than config.directories[0] cb(err, res)    Unless otherwise documented callbacks return an error, (subclass of Error) or null,
                 and optional return data.
                 Some functions also support an absent cb as returning a Promise, otherwise cb is required